-Setting up vision is the first step to any process and the same for digital transformation.
+Setting up a vision is the first step to any process and the same for digital transformation.
 With the prime focus on experience, the DX vision strategy should ideally include long-term goals and short-term objectives.

 Build your vision on the available resources rather than working out on innovations.
-Identify gaps and plan realistic roadmap for implementations.
+Identify gaps and plan a realistic roadmap for implementations.

 2) Market Analysis

 Remember!
 You are in the race for next-gen transformation.
 So, it’s very important to understand the market dynamics and changing trends.
 This helps you create an up-to-date and relevant strategy that matches the industry competition.

 Nothing to worry!
 The right inspiration could be around you in your own industry.
 All you need is a keen observation to changing market trends.

 Considering the reality that DX is all about the end-user experience, you should first feel the experience that you wish to offer to your customer.
 That’s where the success lies in DX.